 A SIGNIFICANT proportion of MDDUS advice calls relate to the death of a patient.
-A patient’s death may be subject to further investigations or formal legal processes, such as a coroner’s inquest (CI) or fatal accident inquiry (FAI), and it is common for doctors to be asked to contribute.
+A patient’s death may be subject to further investigations or formal legal processes, such as a coroner’s inquest (CI) or fatal accident inquiry (FAI), and it is common for GPs to be asked to contribute.
 This can be a source of concern, especially where a doctor’s involvement with the patient may be subject to scrutiny or criticism.

 In this first article in a two-part series, we provide an overview of the process and look at how to prepare and write a report for an investigation into a patient’s death.